 - Feed your heart the nutrients it needs every day (year-round).
-You’ll find the most important nutrients for heart health in Peak Cardio Platinum™, including CoQ10 (to support energy to your heart cells), nattokinase (for healthy clotting) and Nitrosigine® and K2 (for healthy circulation, normal blood pressure and flow and healthy cholesterol levels).
+Nutrients to look for include: CoQ10 (to support energy to your heart cells), nattokinase (for healthy clotting) and K2 (for healthy circulation, normal blood pressure and flow and healthy cholesterol levels).

 - Use a small shovel and shoot for many light loads instead of fewer heavy ones.

 - Begin slowly and take frequent 15-minute breaks.

 - Drink plenty of water to avoid dehydration.

 - Dress in layers to avoid hypothermia (low body temperature) or overheating.

 - Cover your head and neck.
 Half of all body heat is lost through these areas.

 - Cover your mouth.
 Breathing cold air can cause angina or trigger breathing problems.

 - Watch for warning signs of a heart attack, including lightheadedness, dizziness, being short of breath, or if you have tightness or burning in chest, neck, arms or back.
 If you think you’re having a heart attack, call 911 immediately — don’t wait.